briantesun/AI-Image-Recognition/README.md

 # AI-Image-Recognition

-Summary: A classification model that leverages transfer learning with the VGG16 architecture and pre-trained ImageNet weights.
+A classification model that leverages transfer learning with the VGG16 architecture and pre-trained ImageNet weights.
 Initially, the top layers remain frozen during training to preserve the learned features.
 Data augmentation techniques enhance the training dataset, and fine-tuning the entire model improves its performance.
 Evaluating the model on a validation dataset ensures its accuracy and effectiveness in classifying fresh and rotten fruit.

 You can find the dataset I used here: https://www.kaggle.com/datasets/sriramr/fruits-fresh-and-rotten-for-classification